michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 #### Declarative Languages

-* SQL is a *declarative* language which specifies thhe pattern of data you want (as opposed to a *imperative* programming language where you specify *how* to achieve goal).
+* SQL is a *declarative* language which specifies the pattern of data you want (as opposed to a *imperative* programming language where you specify *how* to achieve goal).
 * Declarative languages hides implementation details which allows performance improvements in database engine.
 * Declarative languages lead to parallel execution.
 * CSS is similarly declarative.